 On my first day of preschool I was apparently not having it.
 My mother had to drag me to our station wagon as I stubbornly asserted that I was not going to school!
 My beleaguered mom did the best she knew how, convincing me that I was going to have a good time and telling me to be a big boy.
 As my tears dried, she eventually coaxed me to get in the car and go to Calvary Nursery School.

-Here are a few fun activities to help you and your students become familiar with the sensations that come with emotional states.
+Mindfulness training and Performing Arts training are very similar: both invite you to be in the present moment, using your mind, heart, and body to do it, so that you can more fully connect to the given circumstances.
+Here are a few fun, performing-arts-inspired activities to help you and your students become familiar with the sensations that come with emotional states.

 A game about naming what we are feeling and where we feel it in our bodies.